 Socios was born out of the fires of Spanish football, with the majority of teams in the country opting for a Socios-based ownership model during the formation of the modern era of the game.
 As an example, the members of Barcelona are known as socis in Catalan or socios in Spanish, with members of the club charged around £167 a year for the privilege.
 Members can vote in club elections, as well as have a say on who becomes the President of the club.

 In the case of Real Madrid, the club’s board of directors was elected before the club was even officially founded, meaning that the fans were seemingly in control from the get-go.
-Even when the law in Spain changed in 1992, with clubs needing to register as privately owned PLCs, there was an exception made for those clubs that had been operated at a profit for five years in a row, with Barcelona, Real Madrid, Athletic Club Bilbao and Club Althletico Osasuna meeting the requirements.
+Even when the law in Spain changed in 1992, with clubs needing to register as privately owned PLCs, there was an exception made for those clubs that had been operated at a net win for five years in a row, with Barcelona, Real Madrid, Athletic Club Bilbao and Club Althletico Osasuna meeting the requirements.

 For those clubs, the socios remained in charge and able to influence the path that the team followed.
 This was the foundation that Socios.com decided to model itself on, with the idea being that people could buy ‘fan tokens’ that would allow them to influence decisions made at their football clubs.
 The blockchain-based platform quickly established itself as the leading organisation offering such a service in all of football.